hyperfocus/mastercoin-tools/scripts/README.md

 rpcallowip=<local IP>
    ```

  Alternatively if you have a remote bitcoind instance you can use that as well.
-Create ``~/.bitcoin/bitcoin.conf`` with the following lines:
+On the machine where you will run the scripts create ``~/.bitcoin/bitcoin.conf`` with the following lines:

    ```
 rpcuser=<remote username>